 Make sure the USB drivers are always up to date to prevent any technical issues.
 Therefore, follow the steps below to update USB drivers:

-Step 1: Open the Quick Access menu on Windows 10 by pressing Wins + X at the same time.
+Step 1: Open the Quick Access menu on Windows 10 by pressing Wins + X simultaneously.
 Select Device Manager from the list.

 Step 2: In the Device Manager panel, click on Universal Serial Bus Controllers to expand it.